 Primary batteries are batteries that get irreversibly altered after one use and hence cannot be reused whereas secondary batteries can be recharged many times.
 For the sake of this article, we’ll be talking about rechargeable batteries since that is the type most widely used as inverter batteries and are also the most common type of batteries!

 What are Rechargeable Batteries?

 All rechargeable batteries have two major components; Electrodes and electrolytes.
 Electrodes are essentially 2 types of solid plates dipped inside an electrolyte which can be of a liquid or gel nature.
-For example in a lead acid battery we have 2 plates of made up of sheets of lead and the electrolyte here is Sulfuric acid.
+For example in a lead-acid battery, we have 2 plates made up of sheets of lead and the electrolyte here is Sulfuric acid.

 A chemical reaction takes place between the electrodes and electrolytes inside each battery which causes the formation of DC current.
 This chemical reaction is reversible thus making these batteries ‘rechargeable’.

-Different combinations of these two components result in the make of different types of batteries that we use today.
+Different combinations of these two components result in the making of different types of batteries that we use today.
 There can be many types of rechargeable batteries depending upon their electrode and electrolyte material.
-For example: Nickel Cadmium (NiCd), Lithium ion(Li-ion), lead acid, nickel metal hydride(NiMH) batteries etc.
+For example, Nickel Cadmium (NiCd), Lithium-ion(Li-ion), lead-acid, nickel-metal hydride(NiMH) batteries, etc.

 The most common type of rechargeable battery is a Lead Acid Battery.

 Like I told you, a lead-acid battery has two electrodes one is lead (Pb) and the other is lead dioxide (PbO2) and the electrolyte here is sulfuric acid.
 Without getting into the detail of their chemical reaction the important thing here is there can be two major types of lead-acid batteries which have different applications and frankly it can get pretty confusing since there are many many nomenclatures out there.
 But here is all you need to know.